 Immigration law permits employers to file on behalf of individuals or for individuals to petition for themselves (without the need for an employer to file a labor certification) if they can show that they possess extraordinary ability in their area of expertise.

 Aliens of extraordinary ability are defined by statute as those who can show that they have extraordinary ability in the sciences, arts, education, business, or athletics, which has been demonstrated by sustained national or international acclaim and whose achievements have been recognized in the field through extensive documentation.

 The regulations indicate that the individual's level of expertise must be such that he or she is one of the small percentage who have risen to the very top of his or her field of endeavor.

-To be successful, it is necessary to either have received a major, internationally-recognized award (e.g. a Nobel Prize) or to provide alternative evidence that satisfies at least three criteria set forth in the regulations (e.g. receipt of nationally or internationally recognized prizes or awards for excellence; published material about the alien in professional or major trade publications or other major media; judging the work of others in the field; original contributions of major significance; authorship of scholarly articles; display of work in the field at artistic exhibitions and showcases; performance in a leading or critical role for organizations or establishments with a distinguished reputation; commanding a high salary or remuneration for services; commercial success).
+To be successful, it is necessary to either have received a major, internationally-recognized award (e.g. a Nobel Prize) or to provide alternative evidence that satisfies at least three criteria set forth in the regulations.
+These include receipt of nationally or internationally recognized prizes or awards for excellence; published material about the alien in professional or major trade publications or other major media; judging the work of others in the field; original contributions of major significance; authorship of scholarly articles; display of work in the field at artistic exhibitions and showcases; performance in a leading or critical role for organizations or establishments with a distinguished reputation; commanding a high salary or remuneration for services; and commercial success.

 Multinational Manager or Executive